forio/epicenter-js-libs/documentation/index.html.md

 **Extensions**

-The Epicenter platform provides a push channel, which allows you to publish and subscribe to messages within a [project](../glossary/#projects), [group](../glossary/#groups), or [multiplayer world](../glossary/#world).
-There are two main use cases for the channel: event notifications and chat messages.

-If you are planning to use channels and epicenter.js in project, you'll also need to include the epicenter-multiplayer-dependencies.js library.
+If you are building a [multiplayer game](../glossary/#world), you'll also need to include the epicenter-multiplayer-dependencies.js library.
 This is available from our tools: <a href="https://forio.com/tools/js-libs/1.4.0/epicenter-multiplayer-dependencies.js" target="_blank">https://forio.com/tools/js-libs/1.4.0/epicenter-multiplayer-dependencies.js</a>.
 To use it in your project, simply add

 	<script src="https://forio.com/tools/js-libs/1.4.0/epicenter-multiplayer-dependencies.js"></script>